rojoangel/kata-lights-out-reagent/README.md

 ## Preparation
 ```
-$ lein new reagent kata-lights-out <- this creates the project inside the kata-lights-out folder using the Reagent lein template.
+# This creates the project inside the kata-lights-out folder using the Reagent lein template.
+$ lein new reagent kata-lights-out

 $ cd kata-lights-out

-$ lein figwheel <- this will start Figwheel (wait while it downloads libraries and starts a server)
+# This will start Figwheel (wait while it downloads libraries and starts a server)
+$ lein figwheel
+# Once the previous command finishes go to http://localhost:3449
 ```
-Once the previous command finishes go to http://localhost:3449